MorelGames/pitit-bac/README.md

 ```

 This will put all the files onto the `dist` folder.
 This folder should be served by nginx or another.

+Use `systemd` or another dæmon system to run the backend server—see the service file for systemd alongside this README.
+You can customize the internal port used by the WS server using the `PITIT_BAC_WS_PORT` environment variable.